rogerpadilla/nukak/README.md

 import { Id, Property, OneToMany, OneToOne, ManyToOne, Entity } from '@uql/core/entity/decorator';

 /**
- * an abstract class can optionally be used as a template for the entities
+ * an abstract class can (optionally) be used as a "template" for the entities
- * (so boilerplate code is reduced)
- */
-export abstract class BaseEntity {
+ * (so the common attributes' declaration is reused) */ export abstract class BaseEntity {
   @Id({ onInsert: () => uuidv4() })